These curves are defined by the following variation of the Serret-Frenet ODE:

 The velocity function vel(t) satisfies

 For more freedom we scale t := fr*t.
-This parameter is redundant,
+This parameter is fairly redundant,

-by changing all the others one can achieve the same.
+by changing all the others one can obtain similar curves.

 When Ekkehard-H. Tjaden saw these